BGuerrero825/Cyber-Notes/Offensive Security/Stack Overflows and DEP Bypass.md

 2. Get the stack address of the value we need to overwrite
 	1. `dd esi - 1c` to view pushed dummy values.
 The VirtualAlloc needs to go at the top dummy position at -0x1c
-	2. rp++: search for `sub esi, 0x1c ; retn` since esi contains our esp copy, but this doesnt exist.
+	2. rp++: try to search for `sub esi, 0x1c ; retn` since esi contains our esp copy; an instruction this direct doesn't exist.
 Instead, look to use the stack to push a value and then do step by step arithmetic from there to calculate the value in an arithmetic register (eax/ecx)
 		- If the ROP chain includes extraneous pop's then we need to add dummy values to the stack
 	3. Add these gadget locations into the python script `rop += pack("<L", (ADDR))`
 	4. Step through the gadgets to confirm it worked. (eax/ecx should contain esp - 0x1c)